 MPIP Based Research

-MPIP is collaborating with Temple’s Department of Criminal Justice under a $500,000 grant from the National Institute of Justice in an effort to predict crime incidence for municipalities over time, using a series of indicators gleaned from MPIP’s data storehouse.
+MPIP collaborated with Temple’s Department of Criminal Justice under a $500,000 grant from the National Institute of Justice in an effort to predict crime incidence for municipalities over time, using a series of indicators gleaned from MPIP’s data storehouse.
 At the national meeting of the Urban Affairs Association in Honolulu in April 2010, David Elesh presented “Parsing the Place of Place in Metropolitan Property Crimes,” exploring the characteristics of municipalities that predict property crime rates in the Philadelphia metropolitan region.
 This was the first study of factors affecting crime rates for the communities in an entire metropolitan area.
+At the 2011 Urban Affairs Association meeting in New Orleans, Elesh reported on research to predict changes in violent and property crime for Philadelphia’s metropolitan municipalities.
+The final report of the study was delivered to NIJ in December, 2014.

 Also at the Honolulu meeting in April 2010, MPIP regional research was featured on a second panel where David Bartelt presented a summary of the regional patterns of subprime mortgage lending as a backdrop for an analysis of the locational differences in predicted levels of foreclosures in “Boom, Bust, and Imperfect recovery: Regional Patterns of Subprime Mortgages across the Philadelphia Region, 2000-2007.”
 While he found significantly increased levels of foreclosure in many inner city neighborhoods across the region, there were strikingly elevated levels in many suburban communities, especially in the New Jersey suburbs.